Session One: The Transformative Potential of Govtech to Revolutionise Public Sector Innovation, Reform and Improve Service Delivery

-Driving Digital throughout Government: A review of the Cloud First Policy
+Driving Digital throughout Government: A review of the govtech agenda

-Assessing the impact of Brexit on technology and innovation in the UK
+Assessing the impact of Brexit on the govtech space in the UK

 Economists predict “a total of 32,000 digital technology jobs will be lost by 2030 if the UK leaves the EU on World Trade Organisation terms without a transition period”.
 This presentation will discuss the potential impact of Brexit on various areas within the technology sector ranging from trade deals to skills gaps and employment issues.

 - What leaving the Digital Single Market in 2019 means for Data Privacy – Will the EU commission still regard the UK as a “safe third country”?

 - The impact on the public sector and tech firms to hire talent